CemBirbiri/2022-internship-Topological-data-analysis-of-human-brain/README.md

 ## 3.4 Resulted Mapper visualization

-Finally, a simplicial complex is created and it looks like a graph (see Fig.~\ref{mapper}, right panel).
+Finally, a simplicial complex is created and it looks like a graph (see Fig.4, right panel).
 The vertices/nodes of the graph represent the cluster sets.
 The edges represent connectivity information of the complex where an edge is added between two nodes whenever two clusters share the same data points.

 Coloring the nodes makes the simplicial complex more understandable.
 The color of a vertex shows the value of the filter function.
 For instance, in Fig.7, yellow corresponds to high values and blue to low values.
 More details about the parameters of the Mapper algorithm and how to choose them wisely are given in the following sections.